open-resources/dash_curriculum/tutorial/part2/chapter9.md

     app.run_server()
 ```

-We see that this `DataTable` is huge so let's set the `page_size` to limit what's shown on the dashboard:
+We see that this `DataTable` is huge let's filter for only a few countries and limit the rows shown to 10:

 ```python
 # Import libraries